the-data-lab/gstore/README.md

 There are plently of other settings for IO optimizations such as number of request containers in old block-layer (The new block-layer is called blk-mq).
 Also the thread completion affinity for IO completions and many more.

-### How to run

-`sudo ./gstoreu -s 25 -i /mnt/pradeepk/grid_25_16b.dat -j 1 -a5` to run 5 iteration of pagerank job on scale 25 kronecker graph.

-Please see gstore.cpp main() function for meaning of different parameter such as i, j, o, c, a etc.